 About Us: Able to Cane

-Bernard Zike has been doing business as Able to Cane for over twenty-five years.
+Bernard Zike has been doing business as Able to Cane for over thirty years.
 He moved to Maine in 1986 and quickly developed a clientele of antique dealers, summer residents and local folk with blown-out side chairs in the attic.

 Green, when green was still just a color, he specializes in natural seating only.
 The Shaker tape used is 100% cotton.
 The reeds, caning and paper fibre rush are all from sustainable sources.
 At a local pond, he hand-harvests the cattails that become natural rush seats woven onto the finest antiques.